suffolklibraries/lgc/content/collections/events/young-wardens-26-07.md

     content:
       -
         type: text
-        text: "Please note that this months Young Wardens will be at Oulton Marshes not Carlton Marshes.
-The address is\_Church Avenue, Oulton NR32 5BQ."
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
         text: 'Activities vary throughout the year but include; learning to use tools to safely carry out practical tasks that contribute to the management of the reserve; carrying out surveys of key wildlife species, providing information that helps to inform conservation activities on the reserve.'
   -
     type: paragraph